 5. Nano Graphene Coating

 Emerging onto the auto protection scene is nano-graphene coating, a newcomer.
-Made from carbon-based nano-structures, graphene coatings are believed to surpass even the protective qualities of ceramic coatings (this is also reflected in its price).
+Made from carbon-based nano-structures, graphene coatings are believed to surpass even the protective qualities of ceramic coatings (this is also reflected in their price).
 This new entrant is known for its exceptional hydrophobic properties, leading to excellent water beading.

 Furthermore, due to its tight-knit structure, the nano-graphene coating offers excellent resistance against chemical contaminants, UV rays, and even minor scratches.
 The distinct feature of this coating is its capability to dissipate heat quickly.
 This means on hot days, the car’s paint will remain relatively cooler.
 Applying it is similar to applying ceramic coatings.

 Now, while it might be tempting to try a DIY project, for maximum benefit and assurance, a professional touch is recommended.
-Price-wise, it might be similar to, or a tad more expensive than ceramic coatings, ranging from $1,200 to $3,500.
+Price-wise, it might be similar to, or a tad more expensive than, ceramic coatings, ranging from $1,200 to $3,500.
 Though costly, its longevity and resistance could justify the investment, promising protection for three to five years.

 6. Hybrid Wax Coatings